carbynestack/carbynestack.github.io/docs/getting-started/prerequisites.md

 ### Kind

+Detailed installation instructions for Kind can be found [here](https://kind.sigs.k8s.io/).
+Alternatively, you can install Kind by following the instructions below.

 1. Install Kind 0.11.0.

     ```shell
-    go install sigs.k8s.io/kind@v0.11.0
+    go install sigs.k8s.io/kind@v$kind_ver
     ```

-2. Add the go path to PATH.
+2. Add the local go path to PATH.
 You may have a different go path.
-Please check “GOPATH” with “go env” and replace “~/go” in the below command with your GOPATH.
+Please check `GOPATH` with `go env` and replace `~/go` in the below command with your GOPATH.

     ```shell
     echo 'export PATH=$PATH:~/go/bin' >> ~/.bashrc